Interpersonal communication: Communication Is Irreversible

-The process of Interpersonal Communication is irreversible, you can wish you hadn't said something and you can apologise for something you said and later regret - but you can't take it back.
+The process of Interpersonal Communication is irreversible, you can wish you had not said something and you can apologise for something you said and later regret - but you can not take it back.

 Communication Is Unrepeatable

 Unrepeatability arises from the fact that an act of communication can never be duplicated The reason is that the audience may be different, our mood at the time may be different, or our relationship may be in a different place.
 In person communication can be invigorating and is often memorable when people are engaged and in the moment.

 Theories

 Uncertainty reduction theory

 Uncertainty reduction theory, developed in 1975, comes from the socio-psychological perspective.
 It addresses the basic process of how we gain knowledge about other people.
 According to the theory, people have difficulty with uncertainty.
 You are not sure what is going to come next, so you are uncertain how you should prepare for the upcoming event.
 To help predict behavior, they are motivated to seek information about the people with whom they interact.

 The theory argues that strangers, upon meeting, go through specific steps and checkpoints in order to reduce uncertainty about each other and form an idea of whether they like or dislike each other.
 During communication, individuals are making plans to accomplish their goals.
 At highly uncertain moments, they will become more vigilant and rely more on data available in the situation.
 A reduction in certainty leads to a loss of confidence in the initial plan, such that the individual may make contingency plans.
 The theory also says that higher levels of uncertainty create distance between people and that non-verbal expressiveness tends to help reduce uncertainty.

 Constructs include the level of uncertainty, the nature of the relationship and ways to reduce uncertainty.
 Underlying assumptions include the idea that an individual will cognitively process the existence of uncertainty and take steps to reduce it.
 The boundary conditions for this theory are that there must be some kind of trigger, usually based on the social situation, and internal cognitive process.

 According to the theory, we reduce uncertainty in three ways: